Composer and violinist Tommy Dougherty (b. 1990) is a native of Pittsburgh, Pennsylvania and is a composer of orchestral, chamber, and solo works.

-In 2018, the Modern Violin Ensemble (MoVE) will premiere Extraordinary Instruments, a violin quartet that aims to bring awareness to issues of gun culture in the United States.
+In 2018, the Modern Violin Ensemble (MoVE) premiered Extraordinary Instruments, a violin quartet that aims to bring awareness to issues of gun culture in the United States.
 For more information on this and other projects by MoVE, visit http://www.modernviolinensemble.com.

-Also an active violinist, Tommy has performed with the San Diego Symphony, Kaleidoscope Chamber Orchestra in Los Angeles, CA and Kinetic: The Conductorless Ensemble in Houston, TX.
+As a violinist, Tommy currently serves as Acting Section Violin with the San Diego Symphony.
+He has also performed with the Pacific Symphony, Kaleidoscope Chamber Orchestra in Los Angeles, CA and Kinetic: The Conductorless Ensemble in Houston, TX.

 Tommy received his Master of Music degree in composition from the Shepherd School of Music at Rice University and his Bachelor’s degrees in both composition and violin performance from the Eastman School of Music.
-Currently pursuing a DMA in composition at USC’s Thornton School of Music, Tommy has studied privately with Sean Friar and Andrew Norman.
+He is a DMA candidate in composition at the USC Thornton School of Music where he studied privately with Andrew Norman and Sean Friar.